LaunchCode-Education-Archived/csharp-web-development/src/chapters/web-apis/studio.rst

 List the Coding Events
 ^^^^^^^^^^^^^^^^^^^^^^

-To create our first request using Postman, select the *New* button in the top left corner:
+To create our first request using Postman, select the *New* button in the top left corner of the Postman window:

 .. figure:: figures/new-button.png
    :alt: Close up of the Postman New item button

-   Close up of the Postman New item button
+   Select the *New* button to create a new request

 Creating a New Request
 ~~~~~~~~~~~~~~~~~~~~~~